NCAR/python-tutorial/source/tutorials/yourfirst.rst

 3. Now you will compute the Heat Index.

-   Like windchill, which is a measure of how much colder the weather feels to the human body due to windspeed, heat index is a measure of how much hotter the weather feels to the human body
+   Like wind chill, which is a measure of how much colder the weather feels to the human body due to windspeed, heat index is a measure of how much hotter the weather feels to the human body